Building a Movie Recommendation System with Machine Learning

 Movie Recommendation System

-Let’s fix this and impute NaN with 0 to make things understandable for the algorithm and also making the data more eye-soothing.
+Let’s fix this and impute NaN with 0 to make the algorithm understandable and the data more eye-soothing.

 Code